pxlvre/gramr/lib/README.md

-# Nothung Library
+# Gramr Library

 ⚔️ Core Rust library for scaffolding smart contracts with programmatic API.

 ## About

-The `nothung` library provides the core functionality for generating Solidity contracts, tests, and deployment scripts.
+The `gramr` library provides the core functionality for generating Solidity contracts, tests, and deployment scripts.
 It can be used programmatically in Rust applications or as a foundation for building custom tooling.

 ## Installation